-At least one federally permitted biologist must be present at any survey locale to correctly identify bats, supervise technicians, and/or to affix transmitters .
-A survey locale should not exceed a maximum of eight net sets within reasonable walking distance.
+At least one federally permitted biologist must be present at any survey locale to correctly identify bats, supervise technicians, and/or to affix transmitters.

 Tracking Target Species

 Any Indiana bat (Myotis sodalis) or northern long-eared bat (Myotis septentrionalis), i.e., males, females, and juveniles, captured should be fitted with a radio transmitter, if it meets the minimum weight requirements in the most current Range-wide Indiana Bat Summer Survey Guidance.
-Please notify via phone or email the USFWS Georgia Field Office and Katrina Morris at GA DNR once transmitters are affixed and telemetry studies begin for Myotis sodalis.
+Please notify via phone or email the USFWS Georgia Field Office and Katrina Morris at GA DNR once transmitters are affixed and telemetry studies begin for Myotis sodalis or septentrionalis.

-Bats should be tracked for at least 7 days or 40 receiver hours, whichever comes first.
+Bats should be tracked for at least 7 days.
 Early cessation of telemetry requires a phone call to USFWS Georgia Field Office and Katrina Morris at GA DNR as a courtesy, so that we may choose to continue telemetry.